SerhiiMart/Basic-Colored-web-site-with-JS/README.md

 Web site made with HTML, CSS and JavaScript

-Also added Fontawesome for icons
+Added Font awesome for icons from https://fontawesome.com/